BenrhayemRacem/krb5-secure-my-url/README.md

       - nginx config file : **nginx.conf**
       - default http server (on port 80) that is protected : **default**
 # Workflow :
-   - dd ubuntu@EXAMPLE.COM and ubuntu/admin@EXAMPLE.COM as Principals in kerberos
+   - Add ubuntu@EXAMPLE.COM and ubuntu/admin@EXAMPLE.COM as Principals in kerberos
-   - add HTTP/kerberos-http.lxd@EXAMPLE.COM as service principal
+   - Add HTTP/kerberos-http.lxd@EXAMPLE.COM as service principal
    - Extract the key from the KDC and store it in the kerberos-http server using ktadd utility.
 If the kadmin utility not available in the service host , extract the keytab in the kerberos server and copy it into the http-server (using scp for example ).
       - Copy the file into /etc/krb5.keytab
       - Make sure its in mode 0600 and owned by root:root